 FAAMA President Andy Taylor appointed three FAAMA Foundation Directors:

-- Michael “Hitch” Combe is Foundation Chair for a three-year term;
+- Michael “Hitch” Combe as Foundation Chair

 - Former Professional Women Controllers President Robin Rush is Foundation Treasurer for a two-year term; and

 - Chapter 382 Member Andy Singer is Foundation Secretary for a one-year term.